Search for people, departments, or email addresses.

 Since 2002, I've published more than a dozen essays about Latinx speculative fiction, a field I helped build with my catalytic 2004 article, "Deus Ex Machina: Tradition, Technology, and the Chicanafuturist Art of Marion C. Martinez."

-With Jonathan X. Inda and the support of a Crossing Latinidades grant from the Andrew W. Mellon Foundation, I'm coediting a volume tentatively titled Bioprecarity: Rethinking Migrant Life and Death.
+With Jonathan X. Inda and the support of a Crossing Latinidades grant from the Andrew W. Mellon Foundation, I'm coediting a volume tentatively titled Bioprecarity: Latinx Migrants, Embodied Vulnerability, and Lived Experience.
 As part of my contribution to our collaboration, I study the figure of the child migrant and the value of time, youth, and vitality in racial capitalism and the postmigrant twenty-first century.

-I've also written for The New York TimesThe Atlantic, and The Washington Post.
+In addition to my academic publications, I've written for The New York TimesThe Atlantic, and The Washington Post.

 • Latinx literature